hadouken/hadouken/docs/src/configuration.rst

 the root `/`.

-The example below will change this to let you serve requests from `/hadouken`, which means you will reach the API at `/hadouken/api`.
+The example below will change this to let you serve requests from `/hadouken`, which means you will reach the API at `/hadouken/api` and the GUI at `/hadouken/gui`.

 .. code:: javascript